- Cutting board

 Feeding your cat with raw foods such as raw fish or chicken may expose it to illnesses.
 These foods may be contaminated with bacteria and protozoa, with bacteria such as Salmonella, Listeria, E.coli, and Campylobacter being the commonest foodborne pathogens that can cause complications such as diarrhea and fatality to cats.

 -However, proper handling is important.
 Freeze raw food to kill any harmful bacteria or protozoa of most meats( for example beef, rabbit, chicken, turkey, and more).
 Proper handwashing before and after handling.
 Disinfect all surfaces after handling.
 Avoid using porous food containers (plastic).
 Please use stainless steel bowls and clean them after each feeding.
+Also deworm your cat once a month as part of a regular schedule.

 Raw cat food can either be purchased as commercial raw cat food or sourced from home.
 While such foods may have their benefits over cooked cat foods, it is also important to consider the risks to avoid serious complications for your cat.